mattwarkentin/openmpp/README.md

 When we are sure we no longer need a scenario or model run, we can use `delete_scenario()` or `delete_run()` to clean things up!

+### Modifying Scenario Parameters

+You can modify scenario parameters one of two ways.
+(1) You can make changes to parameters directly in your R session (referred to as in-memory changes), or (2) you can extract the parameter table into a CSV file and make changes there.
+In both cases, the modified parameters will be saved as CSV files in a specially named directory in order to have a saved copy of changed parameters and then uploaded to batch update parameters.

 ## Code of Conduct